-The centre of The Power of None consists of a silicon copy of a human brain, and doubles as the core of a prehistoric computer.
-Surrounding the centre is a field of silicon wafers, the raw material to produce transistors, that are mounted on standards like circular solar panels.
-They are connected to the central brain with raw copper wires and are arranged like a devoting army or cult.
-On the silicon wafers a variety of centric diatoms is made visible.
-Diatoms are a major group of micro-algae, and are among the most common types of phytoplankton.
-A unique feature of diatom cells is that they are enclosed within a cell wall made of silica.
-Researchers are now using diatoms and other single-celled algae as templates for developing new solar cells that can produce up to three times as much energy as conventional solar cells.
+In the centre of 'The Power of None' is a silicon copy of a human brain, commemorating humans as the first computers, or ‘calculators’ as they were called in the mid-twentieth century.
+Surrounding it is a field of silicon wafers – the raw material used to produce transistors – mounted on supports such as circular solar panels and connected to the central brain by raw copper wires, arranged to resemble a devoted army or cult.
+Made visible on the silicon wafers is a variety of centric diatoms.
+Diatoms form a major group of micro-algae and are one of the commonest types of phytoplankton; uniquely, their cell wall is made of silica.
+Researchers use diatoms and other single-celled algae as templates for developing new solar cells that can produce up to three times as much energy as conventional ones.

 The diatoms in 'The Power of None' are derived from the world-famous 'Universum Diatomacearum Möllerianum', which is housed in a vault in the Meise Botanic Garden in Belgium.
 Made by Johann Diedrich Möller in 1890 and consisting of 4026 different species of diatom, it is the micro- biologists’ holy grail.
 The original images of the individual diatoms, each with a unique ornamental form, are scanned and transferred onto the silicon wafers using specialised photography and printing techniques.